shubham504/wp-list-table/README.md

         //Set parent defaults
         parent::__construct( array(
-            'singular'  => 'movie',     //singular name of the listed records 'plural'    => 'movies',    //plural name of the listed records 'ajax'      => false        //does this table support ajax?
+            'singular'  => 'provider',     //singular name of the listed records 'plural'    => 'providers',    //plural name of the listed records 'ajax'      => false        //does this table support ajax?
         ) );